 A diary is typically created in the developer's personal space.
 The diary is organized in years and days.
 Once per week the developer may run a personal retrospective.

 After you created you diary on a page within a space, add a page for a single year.
 You may add some strategic plans on this page.
 For every day of your working life, add a new page.
 On this page you'll add notes on what you did and especially why you did it and your results and insights.
+The day of a diary is recorded as a flow of events.
+While the page create with a Confluence blueprint wizard may seem like a form to fill out, it is not.
+Typically you add text to the description and links to references or resources section.
+Adding tags to support finding the information is also optional, but often very handy.

 At the end of each day, you may run a retrospective to find things that run well (and therefore should be repeated) and things that run wild (and therefore should be considered as possibility for improvement.